MAAP-Project/Community/README_DataTeam.md

 ## Zenhub

-To make full use of Zenhub you need to install the browser extension.
+To make full use of Zenhub you need to install the browser extension ([Chrome or Firefox](https://help.zenhub.com/support/solutions/articles/43000507578-installing-the-zenhub-extension-for-cloud)).
 This will allow you to the Workspaces under the Zenhub tab in each repo.

 ## Issues